status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/index.md

-# The Nimbus Fluffy Guide
+# The Nimbus Portal client Guide

-Fluffy is the Nimbus client implementation of the [Portal network specifications](https://github.com/ethereum/portal-network-specs).
+The Nimbus Portal client is the Nimbus client implementation of the [Portal network specifications](https://github.com/ethereum/portal-network-specs).

 The Portal Network aims to deliver a reliable, sync-free, and decentralized